VoidHack/write-ups/ASIS CTF Finals 2018/crypto/Ariogen/README.md

 ```
 Also we have `e, n = pubkey, c = enc`.

-# First step
+### First step

 Firstly we need to understand, how to reverse crypto algorythm.
-We can try to make it step to step:
+We can try to make it step by step:

 ```py
 n_2 = n*n